 Gainey McKenna & Egleston Announces A Class Action Lawsuit Has Been Filed Against Enviva Inc. (EVA)

-/EIN News/ -- NEW YORK, Nov.
-04, 2022 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the District of Maryland on behalf of all persons or entities who purchased Enviva Inc. (“Enviva” or “Company”) (NYSE: EVA) between February 21, 2019 and October 11, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Nov.
+04, 2022 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the District of Maryland on behalf of all persons or entities who purchased Enviva Inc. ("Enviva" or "Company") EVA between February 21, 2019 and October 11, 2022, both dates inclusive (the "Class Period").

 According to the Complaint, Defendants made false and/or misleading statements and/or failed to disclose that: (i) Enviva had misrepresented the environmental sustainability of its wood pellet production and procurement; (ii) Enviva had similarly overstated the true measure of cash flow generated by Enviva's platform; and (iii) accordingly, Enviva had misrepresented its business model and Enviva's ability to achieve the level of growth that defendants had represented to investors.